BalaceanuMihai/MotiveMotion_Gym/README.md

 # MotiveMotion_Gym

 ## Overview
 **MotiveMotion Gym** is a web application designed for fitness and strength training enthusiasts.
-It provides users with an easy-to-use platform to manage their memberships, track their progress in the gym, and participate in personalized training sessions with trainers..
+It provides users with an easy-to-use platform to manage their memberships, track their progress in the gym, and participate in personalized training sessions with trainers.
+It is a PHP-based application built using the MVC(Model-View-Controller) design patern.

-## Funcționalități
+## Features

 - **Workout Tracking**: Users can create and view their workout progress.
 - **Customized Workout Plans**: Create workouts based on difficulty level (beginner, intermediate, advanced).